forestdb/forestdb.org/models/PLU-2019-projects.md

 Sometimes, people choose utterances to express their thoughts clearly.
 However, sometimes, people like to choose utterances that may not directly express their real thoughts.
 Politeness is one example of this kind of indirect expression.
-In the process of learning politeness model, we know that people choose utterances that express the opposite meaning of what the speaker is truly thinking.
-For example, when people are rating a terrible bread baked by their friend, people would like to say "it's amazing" instead of " it's terrible" to show their politeness.
+In the process of learning the politeness model, we know that people choose utterances that express the opposite meaning of what the speaker is truly thinking.
+For example, when people are rating a terrible bread baked by their friend, people would like to say "it's amazing" instead of "it's terrible" to show their politeness.
 People also need to be polite when they accept or refuse a gift.
 We assume that one person gives a gift to another person, who is a speaker.
-In general, the speaker need to choose either "Thanks" as acceptance or "No thanks" as refusal.
+In general, the speaker needs to choose either "Thanks" as acceptance or "No thanks" as refusal.
-However, if a speaker doesn't like this gift but, at the same time, he or she also need to be polite, what utterance will the speaker choose?
+However, if a speaker doesn't like this gift but, at the same time, he or she also needs to be polite, what utterance will the speaker choose?
 To show politeness, the speaker is more likely to choose to accept the gift.
 And based on his or her statement on the gift, he or she would choose an appropriate utterance to let the pragmatic listener understand.
-After hearing the words, the pragmatic listener, who gave the gift to the speaker, will estimate whether the speaker accept the gift or refuse it based on the utterance and the potential politeness that the speaker has.
+After hearing the words, the pragmatic listener, who gave the gift to the speaker, will estimate whether the speaker accepts the gift or refuses it based on the utterance and the potential politeness that the speaker has.

 The Basic RSA Model